Trading Strategy with Blocks on Blueshift¶

 Take care how you handle your trade rules.
 If you have a signal variable and define a rule as trade whenever the signal is greater than a value, this means the algo will constantly trigger orders as long as this condition remains true (not just once, the first time it is true).
 Use a

-variable to control this, or alternatively use atarget
+can_tradevariable to control this, or alternatively use atargettype of orders. -

 Finally, be patient.
 Check out the template strategies and see if you follow them.
 It takes a while to get the hang of it, but once you do, a world of possibilities opens up!
 Not only you can create your own strategy as you want it, you can also view the generated